xeqi/peridot/README.md

-# ring-test
+# peridot

-ring-test is a small, simple testing API for [ring](https://github.com/mmcgrana/ring) apps.
+peridot is a testing API for [ring](https://github.com/mmcgrana/ring) apps.
 It can be used on its own or as a reusable starting point for Web frameworks and testing libraries to build on.
-Its initial functionality is based on a port of [Rack::Test](https://github.com/brynary/rack-test)'s test suite.
+Its initial functionality is based on an incomplete port of [Rack::Test](https://github.com/brynary/rack-test)'s test suite.

 ## Features